From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 While at Buckingham Palace I worked with each area and learnt a lot, they had an event each day, one was afternoon tea for 9000 people in the garden, the Royal tent was for a hundred people and we washed the teapots up behind the tent afterwards !
 Some of our team visited them and experienced how they worked and they came to us.

 There is also an amazing team that make the magic happen, they are the planners and chefs.
-My colleges Enda, Butler, David Smith, Junior Butler and our fantastic cleaner Michal all led by our amazing House manger Shelley Hoath.
+My colleagues Enda, Butler, David Smith, Junior Butler and our fantastic cleaner Michal all led by our amazing House Manager Shelley Hoath.
 Nearly 28 years and still it’s the Best Company in the world to work for, and it’s a privilege to have job here as Head Butler at Goodwood House.